OfficeDev/Microsoft-Teams-Samples/samples/graph-pinned-messages/nodejs/README.md

 # This is a sample application which demonstrates how to pin messages in chat using Graph api.

-This is an sample application which displays all the pinned messages in group chat.
-It also demonstrates how to pin new message in the chat.
+This sample tab application showcases the functionality of pinning messages in Microsoft Teams chat through the Graph API.
+Users can easily view and manage pinned messages, and the app includes features such as Teams Single Sign-On (SSO) with MSAL.js 2.0 support, ensuring a smooth and interactive experience.

 ## Included Features
 * Teams SSO (tabs)